Ozone Disinfection / Ozone Contact Time Kinetics

-Water is disinfected but never completely sterilized in the water treatment process.
-This disinfection is a two part process that includes:
+Water is a disinfected but never completely sterilized in the water treatment process.
+This disinfection is a two-part process that includes:

-A relationship between kill efficiency and contact time, was developed by Harriet Chick while she was a Fellow in the Pasteur institute in Paris, France.
-The research yielded data supporting her relationship that is shown in Figure 2.
-(No) represents the initial number of organisms and N is the number of organisms at time t.
-As contact time between water and disinfectant increases, the ratio of No/N decreases as Chick's Law predicts.
+A relationship between kill efficiency and contact time was developed by Harriet Chick while she was a Fellow in the Pasteur Institute in Paris, France.
+The research yielded data supporting her relationship that is shown in the graph.
+'No' represents the initial number of organisms and 'N' is the number or organisms at 'Time.'
+As contact time between water and disinfectant increases, the ration of N/No decreases as Chick's Law predicts.

 Information from the Virginia Department of Health Waterworks Regulations